 Looking After Your Antiques Collection

-The idea behind collecting antiques is that we are able to appreciate and reuse high quality objects, that do already exist, therefore we do not waste energy for producing them again, we do not create waste by repeat buying low quality, use them once - throw them away - and buy again.
+The idea behind collecting antiques is that we are able to appreciate and reuse high quality objects, that do already exist, therefore we do not waste energy for reproducing them, we do not create waste by repeat buying low quality, use once - throw away - and buy again.

 Comparing to mass produced new things, antique items tend to have much higher quality, better craftmanship, more details and finer finish, and many owners during their lifetime.
 Once not needed any more, antiques can be resold, at times with earning profit on them, for someone else, who will be just as happy owning them as we were.

-Antiques do keep their value in time if looked after, and we can enhace their historic value by responsible using, maintaining and taking care of them!
+Antiques do tend to keep their worth in time if looked after, and we can enhace their historic value by responsibly using, maintaining and taking care of them!

 Always intend to keep antiques in their best original condition, together with all of their parts, display case, to ensure best value preservation and future resellability.